brcly/linuwux-runtime/README.md

-# LinUwUx Preload
+# LinUwUx

-Build `liblinuwux_preload.so`: an `LD_PRELOAD` library that installs the **LinUwUx** DenuvOwO hypervisor-bypass patch set into GE-Proton or CachyOS Proton, with nothing to build, patch, or configure on the Proton side.
+Build `liblinuwux.so`: an `LD_PRELOAD` library that installs the **LinUwUx** DenuvOwO hypervisor-bypass patch set into GE-Proton or CachyOS Proton, with nothing to build, patch, or configure on the Proton side.

 CPUID spoofing, the SIGSYS/DenuvOwO redirect, the `HwProfileGuid` registry fix, faketime, and the native DLL overrides (`winmm`/`version`/`reflex=n,b`) all happen live, from inside the library, the moment it loads — no Wine source is patched, no launcher script is touched, no registry file needs importing.